Paying Your Employees: What Options Do You Have?

 Bottom Line

-When it comes to paying your employees or contractors, you should choose payment methods that are best for your business and team.
+When it comes to paying your employees, you should choose payment methods that are best for your business and team.
 Some ways may seem easier on the surface, like paying your staff with cash, but cause you a headache later.

 Remember, you’re responsible for withholding payroll taxes from each paycheck and tracking all earnings so you can pay your portion of employment taxes.
-It’s also important to make sure that you are mindful of your specific employees’ needs.
-Do they have bank accounts?
-What’s most important to them—convenience, discounts, or cash?
+It’s also important to make sure that you are mindful of your specific employees’ needs (e.g., if they have bank accounts and what is most important to them—convenience, discounts, or cash).
 Whatever you decide, be sure to implement a solid system to track it.